cotes2020/jekyll-theme-chirpy/_posts/02Security/Prometheus/2020-12-21-Prometheus.md

   - Prometheus can reach the app using its service name.
 - However, the scraping will be managed by the load balancing mechanism of the K8s service.
   - If there are multiple pods running, not all the pods are scrapped.
-- use the **dynamic discovery feature for Kubenetes in Prometheus**.
+- use the **dynamic discovery feature for Kubernetes in Prometheus**.
   - Set the role for kubernetes_sd_configs as `pod`.
   - So the `scrape will target all the Kubernetes pods` that match the following criteria,